donyfirmanf/machine-learning-predict-salary/README.md

-# machine-learning-predict-salary
+# documentaion-machine-learning
-Study about Machine Learning to predict Salary
+This respository contain my documention about machine learning